Oliveira (surname)

+Oliveira was one of the Conversos surnames adopted by Sephardic families after converting (often forced) to Christianity.
+This practice was a means of avoiding the Portuguese Inquisition prosecution and possible torture if found as non-Catholics.
+Because the Portuguese Empire had been established around 1500, many of the Jewish and New Christian populations fled to Brazil and other Portuguese colonies.
+Similar names in other languages include the Italian Olivetti and Oliveto and Spanish Olivares.

 Origin of the surname

-The surname identifies this family with the Olive Tree and the symbolic characteristics existing on the tree.
+The surname identifies this family with the olive tree and the symbolic characteristics existing on the tree.
 On the coats of arms where it appears, it is the symbol of peace, of victory, of fame and immortal glory.
-In archaic Portuguese we find the register of surnames with variations of their spelling, such as Olveira and Ulveira.
-By the time of King Diniz I, king of Portugal in 1281, Oliveira was already "an old, illustrious and honorable family," as the king's books of Inquisitions show.
+In archaic Portuguese, we find the register of surnames with variations of their spelling, such as Olveira and Ulveira.
+By the time of King Diniz I, king of Portugal in 1281, Oliveira was already "an old, illustrious and honorable family", as the king's books of Inquisitions show.

-‘Oliveira’ is classified in the genealogical-Jewish study as of proven Jewish origin.
-Before the Inquisition the “de Oliveira” where also in Spain.
-Before the Islamist conquered the Iberian peninsula it was called ‘ha-Levi’ or ‘ha-Itshari'.

-‘De Oliveira’ who settled in Portugal, Galicia and Spain, adopted a translated form of their family name to disguise their Judean origin.
-And as according to USP historian Anita Novinsky – world authority in Portuguese Inquisition – 1 out of every 3 Portuguese who arrived in Brazil in the first decades of the 16th century after the discovery of Brazil by Pedro Alvares Cabral (he himself a new christian and member of the Order of Christ a Knights Templar order made exclusively of Judeans) were new Christians well over 2 million during the entire 16th century.
-The ‘de Oliveira’ and their cousins Benveniste and Antunes arrived largely and concentrated mainly in the Northeast Region and Minas Gerais State in southeast Brazil.
+Oliveira have historically been used by Jews who settled in Portugal and Spain, and adopted a translated form of their family name to hide their Judean origin.
+According to historian Anita Novinsky of the University of São Paulo, a scholar of the Portuguese Inquisition, 1 out of every 3 Portuguese who arrived in Brazil in the first decades of the 16th century (after the discovery of Brazil by Pedro Álvares Cabral) were of Jewish descent.
+The Oliveira and their cousins Benveniste and Antunes arrived largely and concentrated mainly in the Northeast Region and Minas Gerais in southeast Brazil.